');

 About Midland, MI

-Midland is a mid-sized city in Michigan with a population of 42,461 residents.
-The median household income is $74,906 per year, which is above the national average.
-The median age in Midland is 38.9 years.
+Midland is a mid-sized city located in Michigan with a population of 42,461 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $74,906 per year, which is 0% below the national median of $75,149.
+The median age of 38.9 years is close to the US median age of 38.9 years.

 How Midland Ranks in Michigan